bookofproofs/bookofproofs.github.io/_sources/history/18th-century/fourier.md

 5. Demonstrated the connection between periodic motion and the motion of waves.
 6. Applied mathematics to a number of scientific problems, including acoustic theory, astronomy, and electromagnetism.

 Born 21 March 1768, Auxerre, Bourgogne, France.
-Died 16 May1830, Paris, France.
+Died 16 May 1830, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Fourier/)